Before we get to the formula for calculating revenue, let's make another revenue formula very clear:

 - Analyze trends

-- Historical revenue data also means you can identify customer behavioral patterns and adjust operations around it.
+- Historical revenue data also means you can set up sales dashboards to identify customer behavioral patterns and adjust operations around it.

 - Update pricing strategy